-The renewable energy auction in Albania was preceded in 2018 by Montenegro organising the tender for the construction on state-leased land and operation of a solar PV project with an installed generation capacity of 250 MW without support.
+The renewable energy auction in Albania was preceded in 2018 by Montenegro.
+The Ministry organised the tender for the construction on state-leased land and operation of a solar PV project with an installed generation capacity of 250 MW without support.